Dying Without a Will in NJ

 What Happens If You Die Without a Last Will in New Jersey?

-Getting older means we are supposed to do estate planning, but many people never get around to it and then, guess what… they die.
-So, what happens when you die in New Jersey and you don’t have a will?
-The answer… Your estate will be distributed according to New Jersey intestate laws (intestate means laws of inheritance when a person dies without a will).
-These laws may or may not be the way you wanted your estate distributed if you had gotten around to signing a will.
+Getting older means it’s time to do estate planning.
+Many people however never get around to it and then, guess what… they die.
+So, what happens when you die in New Jersey and you don’t have a will in place?
+The answer… Your estate will be distributed according to New Jersey’s intestate laws (intestate means laws of inheritance when a person dies without a will).
+These laws may or may not be the way you want your estate distributed if you had gotten around to signing a will.

-Dying without a will is called dying “intestate“.
+As I previously mentioned, dying without a will is called dying “intestate“.
 New Jersey has laws that determine what will happen to your estate if you don’t have a trust or a will.
-If you are married, New Jersey law may award only a portion of your estate to your spouse, with the rest divided among your children.
-You can change this outcome with your Last Will.
+If you are in a second or successive marriage, New Jersey law will award a portion of your estate to your spouse, with the rest divided among your children.
+If this is not what you want you can change this outcome with your Last Will.
+Even if this is what you do want, what percent of your estate do you want to go to your spouse and your children?

 Note that any jointly held asset(s), such as a bank or brokerage account(s) or jointly owned real estate, will go directly to the co-owner.
 In addition, any life insurance policies or retirement accounts will go directly to the beneficiary designated on the account.
 And if you have a trust, any assets in the trust will go to the beneficiary designated in the trust.

-One purpose of a last will is to name a guardian for your young children; if you do not have a will, the court will determine who will act as guardian of your children.
-Another purpose of a will for you is to create a support trust for a minor child(ren) so that they cannot demand their inheritance at age 18.
+One purpose of a last will is to name a guardian for your young children; if you do not have a will, it is possible that a court will determine who will act as guardian of your children, especially if the biological parent is also deceased or a guardianship fight is started.
+Another reason for a will is to create a support trust for a minor child(ren) so that they have the resources available to them for their health, education, maintenance and support until they are older in life and prevent them from demanding their inheritance at age 18, only to squander it frivolously.

 Before You Apply to Be an Administrator of an Estate, Make Sure You Are Financially Qualified to Be Bonded and Will Be Approved by the Surrogate’s Office